Mission Statement

 Local Churches, businessmen and individuals joined together to develop a soup kitchen in 1957 and then a small shelter in a renovated home on San Francisco St. In 1962 after a brick by brick building campaign the Sunshine Rescue Mission opened its doors on 124 S. San Francisco Street.
 The Mission served as a “mom and pop” rescue mission, housing men, women and children.
 (24 men and 12 women and children, plus 4-5 staff).

 In 1982, a generous donor gave SRM, Inc. the Riverside Court at 3 E. Cottage, and in 1995 that was transformed into a women and children’s shelter called, The Hope Cottage.
 For 10 years Hope Cottage grew from a small shelter serving 8 single woman and 3 women with children to 16 single women, three family rooms and an overflow of up to eight women.
+In 2010 this same property was used as transitional housing for men until it was sold in 2023.
+(The sale was emanate when both the City of Flagstaff and Fema restrictions limited it's use).

 In 2005, a gift of land from a generous couple was donated, a capital fundraising campaign was facilitated and a million dollar grant funded the construction of the 11,000 sq/ft New Hope Cottage.
 In April of 2010, the New Hope Cottage opened its doors, housing 65 women and children.
 After a wonderful outpouring of support from the Flagstaff community, the New Hope Cottage was honored by the Flagstaff City, “Citizens of the Year,” and named, “The Organization of the Year for 2010.”
+Hope Cottage is a healing home for women and children, dedicated to seeing lives transformed.

-In 2019 SRM, Inc. purchased a thrift store located in downtown Flagstaff, 2 S Beaver St and named it Thrift for Goodness Sake.
+In 2019 SRM purchased a thrift store located in downtown Flagstaff, 2 S Beaver St and named it Thrift for Goodness Sake.
 This is a non-profit thrift store solely dedicated to supporting the free shelter, food and clothing provided at The Mission and Hope Cottage.
 More importantly this small local business is a huge step forward in our effort to help people RE-ENGAGE through job training and a way to re-connect to this amazing community we call Flagstaff!

 The Mission